NiShApOkHaReL/100DaysOfDataScience/README.md

    - Unearthed the secrets of reading XML data and transforming it into DataFrames.
    - Successfully achieved bidirectional conversion - from DataFrames to XML.

+## Day 11: Illuminating Insights with Data Visualization

+### Day 11 Recap: Diving into Data Visualization
+Data visualization is the representation of data through use of common graphics, such as charts, plots, infographics, and even animations.
+These visual displays of information communicate complex data relationships and data-driven insights in a way that is easy to understand.

+0️⃣ **Data Visualization Essentials:**
+   - Explored the fundamental concepts of data visualization and its vital role in effective data analysis.

+1️⃣ **Seaborn and Matplotlib:**
+   - Discovered the distinctions between two prominent Python libraries, Seaborn and Matplotlib.
+   - Embraced Seaborn's higher-level interface and visually pleasing styles for effortless plot creation.

+2️⃣ **Creating Various Plot Types with Seaborn:**
+   - Lineplot: Visualizing trends and relationships between continuous variables over time.
+   - Barplot: Comparing categorical data through bar representations.
+   - Histogram: Displaying the distribution of a single numerical variable.
+   - Scatter Plot: Visualizing relationships between two continuous variables.
+   - Heatmap: Depicting matrices of values using colors to reveal patterns and relationships.